 All of these benefits of wills and trusts come with a serious element of danger, however.
 If drafted incorrectly, or if improperly funded or administered, your estate can become exposed to significant tax liabilities.
 Worse still, an improperly drafted estate plan that fails to anticipate contingencies can cause serious family turmoil.

-Our law offices represent clients in Chico, Redding, Oroville, and the surrounding Northern California communities for their estate planning and asset protection needs.
+Our law offices represent clients in Chico and Redding and the surrounding Northern California communities for their estate planning and asset protection needs.
 If you have any questions or would like a consult, please contact our law firm at 530-345-2212 or firstname.lastname@example.org.